Today, my yoga student, Heather Haxo Phillips, wrote me: “What’s the difference between Raja and Hatha Yoga?”

 2) “Hatha Yoga” is what we call a generic kind of MPY that usually includes mild vinyasas (yoga poses linked by movement).

-We would find the phrase used this way on a roster of different styles at a local yoga studio—alongside more clearly defined styles like “Jivamukti Yoga,” “Iyengar Yoga,” or “Power Yoga.”
+We would find the phrase used this way on a roster of different styles at a local yoga studio—alongside more clearly-defined styles like “Jivamukti Yoga,” “Iyengar Yoga,” or “Power Yoga.”

-3) It is also the name taken by pose-based yoga styles that remain strongly focused on Awakening and which try to integrate many of the attitudes and techniques of the early Hatha Yoga traditions.
+3) “Hatha Yoga” is also the name taken by pose-based styles that focus strongly on awakening–and which try to integrate many attitudes and techniques from the medieval tradition.